 The most uniform light source available would be an integrating sphere, but these come with considerable size and expense.
 After considering how the light source uniformity impacts their results, most lab & manufacturing tests use LED or fluorescent lightboxes with flat-panel diffusers.
 Some customers choose a larger lightbox because that leads to greater uniformity within the central image plane area.
-We have performed a study of lightbox uniformity to see how different models compare.
+Compare models of several different uniform light sources.

 To perform tests with a transmissive chart setup, devices with built-in light sources will need to have that light source disabled.

-The size of chart you need is based on the distance you want to test at.
-Test distance depends on whether you have a fixed focus or auto focus lens.
+The size of the chart you need is based on the distance you want to test at.
+Test distance depends on whether you have a fixed focus or autofocus lens.
 You may select a single test distance or a range of distances between the minimum focus and hyperfocal distance, which may include macro and long-range resolution tests.

 You will want to determine what the size of your imaging plane will be at your test distance(s).
 The Imatest Chart Finder utility can assist you in determining this.
-Unless you are dealing with an extreme wide-angle lens, you would typically want to choose a light source sized to illuminates an area greater than or equal to your imaging plane.
-Many charts we sell are sized for particular lightbox models such as SFRplus for GTI lightboxes, or the ultra high precision composite Film SFRplus chart
+Unless you are dealing with an extreme wide-angle lens, you would typically want to choose a light source sized to illuminate an area greater than or equal to your imaging plane.
+The transmissive charts we sell are sized to fit the variety of lightboxes we sell and are printed on DisplayTrans with an inkjet process or the ultra-high precision film.

-You may choose a lightbox that is larger than your imaging plane at the distance you are testing at, or larger than the test chart that you are affixing to it.
+You may choose a lightbox that is larger than your imaging plane at the distance you are testing, or larger than the test chart that you are affixing to it.

-In other cases, you may construct an or purchase an opaque mask using matte black acrylic or other opaque cards which can block any additional light from reaching your lens.
+In other cases, you may purchase an opaque mask using matte black acrylic or other opaque cards which can block any additional light from reaching your lens.